-With ticket costs fluctuating every minute, these days you’re just as likely to bag a 99p flight as you are to have to cough up £200 for a journey of a similar length.
+With ticket costs fluctuating every minute, these days you're just as likely to bag a 99p flight as you are to coughing up £200 for a journey of a similar length.

-It seems there’s absolutely no logic to the flight pricing system whatsoever – but don’t let sky high prices get in the way of your fun!
+It seems as though there's absolutely no logic to the flight pricing system whatsoever – but don't let sky high prices get in the way of your fun!

 Arm yourself with some of our tried-and-tested flight-buying hacks and you can save yourself some serious dosh on air travel.

 How to find the cheapest flights